chef/chef-web-docs/content/ctl_chef.md

   java       0.3.0                             4
   java                 Production     K8s      1
   K8s                  Production     K8s      1
-  apt                  staging        K8s      1
-  Go                   staging        K8s      1
-  java                 staging        K8s      1
-  K8s                  staging        K8s      1
-  Go                   Test           K8s      1
-  java                 Test           K8s      1
-  K8s                  Test           K8s      1

 Cookbooks report saved to .chef-workstation/reports/cookbooks-20200722120938.txt
 ```

 More details of this summary report can be viewed in the text file, the location for which is given at the end of the summary.

-Upgrade Lab provides further details on how this command can be used in Chef client upgrade process.
+[Upgrade Lab](https://docs.chef.io/workstation/upgrade_lab) provides further details on how this command can be used in Chef client upgrade process.

 ## chef report nodes

 Use the `chef report nodes` subcommand to generate a nodes-oriented report for your chef environment.
-This report provides details about nodes, applied policies the cookooks used during the most recent chef-client run.
+This report provides details about nodes, applied policies and the cookooks used during the most recent chef-client run.

 ### Syntax